-This is example of Issues cube that has Project, Priority and Time dimensions and has measures Issues created, Issues due and Issues resolved.
-Each detailed cube “cell” contains number of issues created, due and resolved for particular project, priority and time period.
+This is an example of Issues cube that has Project, Priority and Time dimensions and has measures Issues created, Issues due and Issues resolved.
+Each detailed cube “cell” contains a number of issues created, due and resolved for a particular project, priority and time period.

-It is easy to illustrate cube with three dimensions but in real eazyBI issues data cube you will have many more dimensions and many more measures which will be described below.
+It is easy to illustrate cube with three dimensions but in the real eazyBI issues data cube, you will have many more dimensions and many more measures which will be described below.

-All measures are automatically aggregated (typically as sum of detailed level values) in upper hierarchy levels.
-If issue can belong to several level members (e.g. issue can have several components) then measure value at upper hierarchy level will not be as sum of detailed level measure values.
+All measures are automatically aggregated (typically as the sum of detailed level values) in upper hierarchy levels.
+If the issue can belong to several level members (e.g. issue can have several components) then measure value at the upper hierarchy level will not be the sum of detailed level measure values.

 Typically each dimension has All level with one All member which aggregates all dimension members.